zinns/training/README.md

 When the card is in **QA** your reviewer has to check your implementation and approve it or request changes.

 If the PR is approved the card can be moved to **Done**

+## Folders

+Inside the trainings folder there are some folders for each course section.
+When you have to start a new exercise you'll have to create the folder to contain all the exercise files.
+You have to follow the next convention:

+    - trainings
+      - HTML-CSS
+        - 01

+Also you'll need to create folders for each type of files of the project for example:

+    - trainings
+      - HTML-CSS
+        - 01
+          - assets
+            - image.png
+          - index.html
+          - styles
+            - style.css
+          - scripts
+            - index.js

 ## JavaScript